-getting-ready-for-the-sec-climate-disclosure-rule Corporate /esg/solutions/getting-ready-for-the-sec-climate-disclosure-rule content esgSubNav
+addressing-the-new-sec-climate-disclosure-rule Corporate /esg/solutions/addressing-the-new-sec-climate-disclosure-rule.xml content esgSubNav

-Getting ready for the SEC Climate Disclosure Rule
+Addressing the New SEC Climate Disclosure Rule

-Enhancing and standardizing climate-related disclosures
+Standardizing climate-related disclosures

-Drawing from the TCFD framework, the proposals would provide investors with consistent, comparable, and decision-useful information for making investment decisions, and consistent and clear reporting obligations for issuers.
+The requirements aim to provide investors with consistent, comparable, and decision-useful information for making investment decisions, and consistent and clear reporting obligations for issuers.

-Highlights of the SEC’s climate disclosure proposal
+Highlights of the SEC’s climate disclosure rule

-Key proposed disclosures include:
+Key required disclosures include:

 • Details about governance practices on climate-related risks and relevant risk management processes.

-• Information about climate-related targets and goals, and transition plan, if any.
+• Information about activities to mitigate or adapt to material climate-related risks, targets and goals, and use of transition plans or scenario analysis, if any.

-Five steps to prepare for SEC Climate Disclosure Requirements
+Five steps to prepare for SEC climate disclosure requirements

 Are you looking to run a sustainability report for the first time?
 Measure GHG emissions, understand material environmental, social and governance topics, and report sustainability performance in line with well-recognized global reporting frameworks and peer disclosure practices with our Sustainability Starter Pack.